stitchdata/docs/_integration-schemas/bronto/contact.md

   - name: "firstOrderDate"
     type: "string"
     description: "The date of the first order recorded for a contact."

-  - name: "id"
-    type: "string"
-    description: "The unique id for the contact.
-The id can be used to reference a specific contact when using the contact functions."

   - name: "status"
     type: "string"